Blueprint library/dms

 • Translation assistance - Maintain documents across languages with AI-assisted translation

 You review, refine, and approve.
-The AI accelerates—you control.
+The AI accelerates.
+You control.
 Full traceability of what was AI-assisted versus human-authored.

 The foundation everything else needs